Land Use & Resource Classes

 Resource class distribution map showing yield potential categories

 Resource class stratification within an example region.
-The spatial pattern reveals how land quality varies across the landscape, allowing the optimization model to preferentially allocate high-value crops to the most productive land while still utilizing lower-quality land for appropriate crops.
+Darker colors indicate higher productivity classes.
+The spatial pattern reveals how land quality varies across the landscape.

 Suitability-Based Limits